 Obtaining the CRC credential entails taking an exam administered by the Commission on Rehabilitation Counselor Certification (CRCC).
 The exam is taken by those who have earned a master’s degree from a CORE-accredited program and who have completed 600 hours of clinical training supervised by a CRC.
 Graduation from a non-accredited program requires a year of CRCC-approved work experience combined with a counseling internship, or two years of CRCC-approved work experience, before the exam can be taken.

-Another option is to be certified as a Licensed Professional Counselor (LPC).
+Another option for those interested in vocational counseling work is to be certified as a Licensed Professional Counselor (LPC).
 This involves qualifying to take a state licensing exam (usually a master’s degree and a specified number of hours of supervised clinical experience) and passing it.
-Be sure to check licensing regulations for counselors in the state you plan to work as they vary greatly from state to state.
+An LPC is more generalized, and pertains to work beyond vocational assistance.

 Necessary Skills and Qualities

 Good communication and problem-solving skills are required in order to work in counseling jobs, as well as empathy and the desire to help people fulfill their goals.
 Counselors must also have good listening skills, compassion, and patience while working with clients.
 A knowledge of the Americans with Disabilities Act is vital for serving as clients’ primary advocate.
 Strong familiarity with the social welfare systems available to disabled persons is essential as well.